fHDHR/fHDHR/README.md

 </a>

 ## Docker Support
-I am not a docker user, but I am fairly certain that after you assemble the plugins you want in the plugins folder, and run the Dockerfile, it should still work*.
+I am not a docker user, but I am fairly certain that after you assemble the plugins you want in the plugins folder, and run the Dockerfile, it _should_ still work.